Chapter 4 - Automatic Acquisition of Citizenship after Birth (INA 320)

-A. General Requirements: Biological, Legitimated, or Adopted Child Automatically Acquiring Citizenship after Birth See INA 320.
-See Nationality Chart 3.
+A. General Requirements: Child Automatically Acquiring Citizenship after Birth

-A child born outside of the United States automatically becomes a U.S. citizen when all of the following conditions have been met on or after February 27, 2001: February 27, 2001 is the effective date for these CCA amendments.
+The Child Citizenship Act of 2000 (CCA) amended INA 320 and removed INA 321 to create only one statutory provision and method for children in the United States to automatically acquire citizenship after birth.
+According to INA 320, a child born outside of the United States automatically becomes a U.S. citizen when all of the following conditions have been met on or after February 27, 2001:

-The child is residing in the United States in the legal and physical custody of the U.S. citizen parent.
-See INA 320.
-See 8 CFR 320.2.
+- The child is residing in the United States in the legal and physical custody of the U.S. citizen parent.

 A biological child who currently resides with both biological parents who are married to each other, living in marital union, and not separated;